 The Sports Speaker Series is sponsored by the Sports Communication program, the university’s

-Department of Humanities, the College of Arts and Sciences, and Sports Leadership
+Department of Humanities, the College of Arts, Sciences and Education, and Sports

 PHOTO CAPTION: Ira Childress, a Ferris State University alumnus and the director of athletics at Okemos High School (Mich.), will be part of the Sports Speaker Series.